 The "Grenelle 1" Act encourages the construction of "low energy consumption" buildings (i.e. less than 50 KWh/m2/year) and requires a reduction of energy consumption by 38% by 2020 in the existing building stock.
 By 2020, all new buildings should produce more energy than they use.
+This measure is being confirmed by the new Environmental Legislation 2020 which specifies all the norms to reach such a goal.
+Due to the COVID-19 pandemic, this Legislation will not enter into force before summer 2021.

-Law n° 2010-788 of 12th July 2010 (the "Grenelle 2" Act) completed and implemented the "Grenelle P" Act, notably by introducing specific requirements such as the completion of an energy performance diagnosis as of 1st January 2017 for buildings which have heating or cooling systems, and the requirement to carry out works to increase the energy efficiency of buildings for commercial use before 1st January 2020.
+In addition, Law n° 2010-788 of 12th July 2010 (the "Grenelle 2" Act) completed and implemented the "Grenelle 1" Act, notably by introducing specific requirements such as the completion of an energy performance diagnosis as of 1st January 2017 for buildings which have heating or cooling systems, and the requirement to carry out works to increase the energy efficiency of buildings for commercial use before 1st January 2020.